 Tayto Group Limited and Tayto (NI) Limited

 Sentence Review Commissioners

 FP McCann Ltd

-- Represented FP McCann in a judicial review against the Department for Regional Development’s decision to treat its tender for the A8 dual carriageway project as abnormally low.
+- Advised FP McCann on a judicial review against the Department for Regional Development’s decision to treat its tender for the A8 dual carriageway project as abnormally low.

-- Acted for global crisp supplier, Tayto, in highly publicised trade mark infringement proceedings against an unlicensed supplier.
+- Acted for Tayto in highly publicised trade mark infringement proceedings against an unlicensed supplier.